nobuyuki83/floor_plan/README.md

 ## How to run

 The demos are written in `Rust`.
 If you don't have Rust on your computer, please install the Rust development environment.
+Here is the list of commands that generate GIF animations of convergence.

 ```bash
 run --example 0_shapeA --release
 ```
+The resulting animation (left: random seed = 0, right: random seed = 1)
 ![](https://github.com/nobuyuki83/floor_plan/blob/images/0_shapeA_0.gif?raw=true)  ![](https://github.com/nobuyuki83/floor_plan/blob/images/0_shapeA_1.gif?raw=true)